 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 The Company manages liquidity risk by maintaining sufficient cash and cash equivalents balances to enable settlement of transactions on the due date.
 The Company's investment policy is to invest its cash in term deposits, with maturities of three months or less from the original date of acquisition.
 The Company's accounts payable are due on normal commercial terms.
-The Company's redemption obligations are due on demand and are funded by cash balances held directly with the Company's Transfer Agent to facilitate the redemptions as they arise.
+The Company's redemption obligations are due on demand once the redemption requests are received by the Company.
 See Note 1.